+Objective 1:

-Objective 1: Increase Region 6 Resource Partners' role in public health and public safety commitment.
+Increase Region 6 Resource Partners' role in public health and public safety commitment.
 Recreational trails provide public health, transportation, and many other benefits.
 Increasing modal opportunities is a key goal of the transportation planning process.

-Previous Work: Region 6 staff actively participates in the planning of local and regional trail systems in the region.
+Region 6 staff actively participates in the planning of local and regional trail systems in the region.
 Region 6 has supported public health and public safety through its trails funding.
 Region 6 has advocated for public policy changes that will increase recreational activities and safety for pedestrians and bicyclists.
 Region 6 has assisted community efforts in trail development and grant writing support for funding opportunities.
-Region 6 has actively recruited communities in the four-county area to develop Safe Routes to School programs and to apply for continue to assist communities in applying for trail funding.
+Region 6 has actively recruited communities in the four-county area to develop Safe Routes to School programs and to apply for Safe Routes grant funding.

+Project Description: Design and implement public health and public safety initiatives.
+Region 6 will continue to assist communities in applying for trail funding.
 Region 6 will continue its efforts to improve conditions for bicycling and walking in the region.
 Region 6 staff will continue to participate in trail planning and implementation.